‘The Young And The Restless’ Spoilers: Chloe Gets Away, Nick Confronts Victor, And Sharon Bonds With Scotty

 According to SheKnows Soaps, Victor doesn’t realize that Nick was listening to his conversation with Chloe.
 When Victor goes to leave, Nick is standing at the door.
 The Young and the Restless spoilers indicate that they argue that he let Chloe leave Genoa City without paying for Adam’s murder.
 Victor doesn’t admit to anything, but Nick tells him he knows he helped frame Adam with Chloe.

 “You brought this murdering psychopath in our families lives, and we’ll never be the same!
-How can you live with yourself? ” Nick yelled.
+How can you live with yourself?”
+Nick yelled.

 There’s a small chance that Chloe may change her mind and come back to Genoa City to face the music.
 Chloe told Victor before getting on the plane that she has lost everything that is important to her —Kevin and her daughter.
 The Young and the Restless spoilers tease that Victor threatens that she hasn’t lost everything, she is still alive.
 Was that a threat or encouragement?
 It’s hard to say with Victor.